Klehrik/RoRR-Deluge/README.md

 You must select Monsoon as a base difficulty for Deluge modifiers to apply.
 (Can only be toggled while on the character select screen)

+Not tested in multiplayer, but maybe it will work(?)

 ---

 ### Installation Instructions